migtools/labs/oadp/README.md

 ## Description

-Backup and restore application workloads  (includes ui, controller, Velero/Restic, plugins, etc).
+Backup and restore stateless and stateful application workloads.
 This application is available for installation through the Operator Hub/OLM.
-This course requires both the MTC OCP3 and OCP4 services from RHPDS.
+This course requires OCP4 services from [RHPDS](http://rhpds.redhat.com/).

 ## Goals

-* Migrating applications from Red Hat OpenShift 3 clusters to Red Hat OpenShift 4 clusters using the Migration Toolkit for Containers (MTC) provided by OpenShift Container Platform 4 leveraging both the UI and API.
+* Backup and restore applications on OpenShift 4 clusters using the OpenShift API for Data Protection (OADP)) provided by OpenShift

-* Use cases that migrate applications preserving state, including how to migrate OpenShift Container Storage 3 (Gluster) to OpenShift Container Storage 4 (Ceph).
+Container Platform 4 leveraging both the UI and API.

-* Tips, techniques, and best-practices for debugging failed migrations.
+* Tips, techniques, and best-practices for debugging failed backups/restores.

 ## Setup Steps